what is covenantmd?

 Do I have to become a member in order to use your services?

 Yes.
-The benefits of direct primary care depend on a contract between the doctor and the patient.
+The benefits of direct primary care depend on a contract between you and your healthcare provider.

 What’s included in my membership?